facebookincubator/Facebook-Pixel-for-Wordpress/readme.txt

 Of course!
 This plugin is open sourced on the Facebook Incubator GitHub.
 You can find the code and contribution instructions in the [plugin repository](https://github.com/facebookincubator/Facebook-Pixel-for-WordPress).

 == Changelog ==
+= 2025-03-20 version 4.1.2 =
+* Add back CORS headers on the openbridge calls
+* Updated the wordpress.org directory tags

 = 2025-02-06 version 4.1.1 =
 * Fix an issue that caused fatal error when upgrading to 4.1.0